KANT IN THE CLASSROOM Materials to aid the study of Kant’s lectures

 1789

-First Introduction to the Critique of Judgment [writings].
+First Introduction to the Critique of the Power of Judgment [writings].

 Kant’s powers of concentration take a sudden turn for the worse [more]; beginning with this summer semester, Kant will now teach only two courses per term.